parmentelat/nbhosting/fedora/installation.md

 #### option1 : piggyback

-If you use an nbhosting instance that already hosts a course, say `flotpython3`, and you want to host course `flotbioinfo` with the same image as `flotpython3`, you can do This
+If you use an nbhosting instance that already hosts a course, say `flotpython3`, and you want to host course `flotbioinfo` with the same image as `flotpython3`, you can do this:

 ```
 nbh course-settings -i flotpython3 flotbioinfo